lyndon025/playtested/src/content/article/2022-12-14-a-disturbingly-funny-comedy-fps-game--high-on-life---review.md

 ---
-title: "A disturbingly funny comedy FPS game | High on Life - Review"
+author: lyndonguitar
+category: Review
-description: "You are fresh out of high school; no job, no experience, no goals in life.
+description: You are fresh out of high school; no job, no experience, no goals in life.
 Intergalactic aliens invade and want to get high off of humans.
 You stumble upon a sentient talking pistol.
 What do you do?
 Why not hunt them for bounties, with firepower assistance from an arsenal of talking guns.
-High on Life is a new crazy game from the creator of the animated TV series Rick and Morty, that is literally high on all fronts; talking self-aware guns, weirding looking aliens to slaughter in style, and unfiltered abusive dialogue."
+High on Life is a new crazy game from the creator of the animated TV series Rick and Morty, that is literally high on all fronts; talking self-aware guns, weirding looking aliens to slaughter in style, and unfiltered abusive dialogue.
+featured: false
 pubDate: 2022-12-14
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "high-on-life"]
+tags:
-featured: false
+- taptap
+- high-on-life
-thumb: "/images/reviews/2022-12-14-a-disturbingly-funny-comedy-fps-game--high-on-life---review-0.avif"
+thumb: /images/reviews/2022-12-14-a-disturbingly-funny-comedy-fps-game--high-on-life---review-0.avif
+title: A disturbingly funny comedy FPS game | High on Life - Review
 ---

 <div class="gallery">